Nolan Gorman Player Props: Cardinals vs. White Sox

 Nolan Gorman At The Plate

-- Among the qualifying hitters, he ranks 114th in batting average, while his on-base percentage ranks 89th and he is 43rd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 118th, his on-base percentage ranks 91st, and he is 46th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.